linkeddatacenter/kees/README.md

 KEES: Knowledge Exchange Engine Schema
 =======================================

-*** WARNING THIS SPECIFICATION IS STILL ON WORKING ***
+** WARNING: WORKING IN PROGRESS **

 In order to let computers to work for us, they must understand data.
 Not only grammar and syntax (like in EDI) but the real meaning of things.
 When this is clear, machines can recognize, manage data and make decisions even when their provenance and quality is not totally known and data are incomplete.
-To enable this, we need to share knowledge using a language that is understandable both for humans and machines.
+The same concerns apply to the knowledge itself: to share knowledge we need a language that is understandable both for humans and machines.

-This is the source code repository for the KEES language profile that is used to describe a knowledge base configurations.
+This is the source code repository for the KEES language profile that is used to describe a knowledge configurations.
-Semantic web agents and umans can use this description to populate,, merge and share a domain specific knowledge.
+Semantic web agents and humans can use shuch descriptions to populate, merge and share a domain specific knowledge bases.

 See [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)